CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 Farino cleared his throat and obeyed instructions.

 He said, hoarsely, “Got a match, Mac?”

 “Okay,” the other man nodded.

-He was a paunchy, soft-looking man with a fat face and shrewd ferret eyes under straw- colored eyebrows.
+He was a paunchy, soft-looking man with a fat face and shrewd ferret eyes under straw-colored eyebrows.

 He said: “Right on the dot, fella.
 Good stuff.
 The Big Guy likes that.”